crazykid080/gag-bot-public/Privacy Policy.md

 Messages are processed **in real time** to provide functionality (e.g., respond to commands or perform actions).
 **We do not store or log message content.** Once processed, messages are immediately discarded.
 However, **if an error occurs**, the command and its arguments may be temporarily logged for debugging purposes.
+We may log anonymized command usage statistics (e.g., command name, timestamp) for performance monitoring and improvement.
+No user-identifying data is included.

 ## 3. How We Use Your Information